Why Discuss Values In A Relationship?

 For example, family plays an important role in many people’s lives.
 If one partner is eager to become a parent, but the other is adamant that they never want kids, the couple’s future may not be stable.
 Similarly, if one partner highly values religion and wants to attend church together as a family while the other is atheist or agnostic, religious differences may threaten the possibility of a lasting relationship.

-Personal and cultural values impact relationship satisfaction
+Values like honesty and trust may impact relationship satisfaction

 A person's unique set of values will impact how they evaluate the romantic relationship they're in and, as a result, how happy they are in any given relationship.
 For example, attitudes toward saving money and making financial decisions can have a big impact on a relationship.
 Relationship experts have pointed out that a person's financial history may impact how much they value dividing expenses in a relationship.
 A person who is wealthy might not value dividing living expenses with a romantic partner because it might not alter their financial situation or feel like it provides benefit.
 But for someone who is struggling or has struggled financially, dividing living expenses in a relationship could be immensely valuable and bring feelings of safety and stability.